mertkondakcioglu/delivery-management/README.md

 Delivery Management project by Mert Kondakcıoğlu.

-A Delivery Management is a service for two different types of shipments that can be transported in vehicles and unloaded at delivery points.
+A Delivery Management is a service for two different types of deliveries that can be transported in vehicles and unloaded at delivery points.

 ### Build Commands: